brandonyuanCS/rerouted/README.md

 # Rerouted

-Rerouted is a crew-recovery simulation for airline disruptions.
+Rerouted is a cloud-first crew-recovery simulation for airline disruptions.
 It combines an FAA constraint-aware, parallel tabu-search optimizer with an operations dashboard and a mobile application for employees.
+AWS Lambda is the primary compute path, with a compatible local process pool available for development and fallback operation.

 Data used in this implementation is from the Flight Engine API.